stevedepp/strang/README.md

 mu = unit vector = v / ||v|| = u such that ||u|| = 1

+the angle beteen the dot product elements has cos theta in radians

 angle between v and w has cos theta = v @ w / (||v||*||w||)
 or if u_v and u_w are unit vectors: u_v=v/||v|| and u_w=w/||w||
 then angle between v and w has cos theta = u_v @ u_w